Furness Railway No. 3

 The Furness Railway No.3, nicknamed "Old Coppernob", is a preserved English steam locomotive.
 It acquired its nickname because of the copper cladding to its dome-shaped "haystack" firebox.

 History

 It was built in 1846 by Bury, Curtis, and Kennedy of Liverpool, a company with which the Furness Railway's first locomotive superintendent James Ramsden had been an apprentice.
 It is an 0-4-0 version of Edward Bury's popular bar-frame design of the period, with iron bar frames and inside cylinders, and is historically significant as the only survivor of this type in the United Kingdom.
 It is also one of the few preserved engines from the Furness Railway, whose Indian red livery it carries.

 Withdrawal

-It handles all traffic on the Furness Railway with three similar engines for around six years.
-Latterly it was used for shunting around the docks at Barrow-in-Furness and on local duties, being withdrawn in 1900 after nearly 55 years of service.
+It handled all traffic on the Furness Railway with three similar engines for around six years.
+Later it was used for shunting around the docks at Barrow-in-Furness and on local duties, being withdrawn in 1900 after nearly 55 years of service.